kamilazdybal/PCAfold/docs/tutorials/train-test-selection.rst

 .. code-block:: text

-  The number of train samples that will be select from each cluster is 46.

   Cluster 1: taking 46 train samples out of 100 observations (46.0%).
   Cluster 2: taking 46 train samples out of 250 observations (18.4%).
   Cluster 3: taking 46 train samples out of 400 observations (11.5%).
   Cluster 4: taking 46 train samples out of 500 observations (9.2%).

   Cluster 1: taking 54 test samples out of 54 remaining observations (100.0%).
   Cluster 2: taking 54 test samples out of 204 remaining observations (26.5%).
   Cluster 3: taking 54 test samples out of 354 remaining observations (15.3%).